jjfumero/level-zero-tests/CONTRIBUTING.md

 ## Releases and Tags

 Tags are used to specify releases.
-Tagged commits will be automatically built like normal, and will additionally have the artifacts published to Artifactory.
+Tagged commits will be automatically built like normal, and will additionally have the artifacts publlished to Artifactory, where it can get picked up in GTA jobs.
+Therefore, only **maintainers** can create tags in the repository.